Joe Torre: Milwaukee / Atlanta Braves (1960–1968)

-Before the 1969 season, Torre became embroiled in a feud with Braves General Manager Paul Richards over his salary.
-Eventually, the Braves traded Torre to the St. Louis Cardinals for the 1967 Most Valuable Player Award winner, Orlando Cepeda.
+Before the 1969 season, Torre feuded with Braves General Manager Paul Richards over his salary.
+Eventually, the Braves traded Torre to the St. Louis Cardinals for Orlando Cepeda, winner of the 1967 Most Valuable Player award.

 St. Louis Cardinals (1969–1974)

-The Cardinals had Tim McCarver as their starting catcher so Torre replaced the departed Cepeda as their first baseman for the 1969 season.
-His offensive statistics rebounded and he ended the season with a .289 batting average with 18 home runs and 101 runs batted in.
-In 1970, the Cardinals traded away McCarver along with Byron Browne, Curt Flood and Joe Hoerner to the Philadelphia Phillies for Dick Allen, Jerry Johnson and Cookie Rojas.
+The Cardinals had Tim McCarver as their starting catcher, so Torre replaced the departed Cepeda at first base for the 1969 season.
+His offensive statistics rebounded, and he ended the season with a .289 batting average, alongside 18 home runs and 101 runs batted in.
+In 1970, the Cardinals traded McCarver to the Philadelphia Phillies along with Curt Flood, Byron Browne, and Joe Hoerner, in return for Dick Allen, Jerry Johnson, and Cookie Rojas.
 Allen took over as the Cardinals' first baseman while Torre split his playing time between playing third base and sharing catching duties with young prospect Ted Simmons.
-His offensive statistics continued to improve; he hit 21 home runs with 100 runs batted in and finished second to Rico Carty in the National League batting championship with a .325 batting average.
+His offensive statistics continued to improve, as he hit 21 home runs with 100 runs batted in and finished second to Rico Carty for the National League batting title with a .325 batting average.